-We explain the differenced between the National Minimum Wage and Living Wage, and why these matter for contractors and the self-employed.
+In our guide we explain what both the National Minimum Wage and Living Wage mean, and why they matter for contractors and the self-employed.

 As a contractor, there are a variety of taxes that apply to you.
 In our guide, we explore the topic of contractor tax.

 Being self-employed means making your own National Insurance contributions.
 Take a look at our guide on how to plan and budget for this.

 In our guide, we share HMRC's stance on Employee Benefit Trusts (EBTs), along with some tips and advice to keep you compliant.

 As a contractor, there's different methods of payment.
 We've looked at umbrella companies, limited companies, sole traders and partnerships.

 As a contractor, tax is one of your responsibilities.
 We've listed the most common tax rates and allowances in the UK for 2021/22.

 In the UK, employers operate in an auto enrolment pension scheme.
 How does this affect contractors?
 Our guide explains how.

 Looking to better understand your finances before the financial year ends?
 Discover all you need to know for the tax year-end.

 No matter how prepared you are, a PAYE and NIC inspection can still catch you off guard.
 Find out how to best prepare with our free guide.